ansible/ansible-container-examples/django-admin/README.md

 ## Changes

-So to make the example work within these contstraints the following changes were made:
+To make the example work within these constraints the following changes were made:

-- For the postgresql container, switch the base image to [openshift/postgresql-92-centos7](https://hub.docker.com/r/openshift/postgresql-92-centos7/)
+- For the postgresql service, switch the base image to [openshift/postgresql-92-centos7](https://hub.docker.com/r/openshift/postgresql-92-centos7/)
-- For the django container, change file permissions on any directories and files the django process will access.
+- For the django service, change file permissions on any directories and files the django process will access.
-- For the static container, also change file permissions on any diretories and files the nginx process will access.
+- For the static service, also change file permissions on any directories and files the nginx process will access.

-Setting file permissions entails setting the group to the *root* group and allowing full access to the group.
-This works becase the arbitrary user OpenShift will use to run the container will be part of the *root* group.
-For the *django* and *static* containers the file permission changes are applied in the ansible/main.yml playbook.
+Setting file permissions entails changing the group to *root* and granting read, write access to the group.
+This works because the arbitrary user employed by OpenShift is a member of *root*.
+The file permission changes are applied in the [ansible/main.yml](https://github.com/ansible/ansible-container-examples/blob/master/django-admin/ansible/main.yml) playbook.
-Compare the ansible/main.yml with the origin example/ansible/main.yml playbook, you can see the specific changes.
+If you compare to the original [example/ansible/main.yml](https://github.com/ansible/ansible-container/blob/develop/example/ansible/main.yml) playbook, you'll see the specific changes.

 ## Requirements

-There are two ways to use this example.
-It can be run locally or it can be deployed to a cluster.
-The catalyst for creating this example was demonstrating a deployment to OpenShift v3, so to that end this document will provide a walk through of running the app locally and deploying it to OpenShift.

-To complete this walk through you will need the following:
+To complete the deployment to OpenShift you will need the following:

 - An [OpenShift Online Next Geneneration](https://www.openshift.com/devpreview/) developer preview account.
 - The OpenShift CLI installed.
 Log into your OpenShift Next Generation account and view [command line tools page](https://console.dev-preview-stg.openshift.com/console/command-line)
 - Ansible Container installed.
-Follow the [Ansible Container install guide](http://docs.ansible.com/ansible-container/installation.html) to make sure you install any prerequisites, including configuring access to a Docker daemon.
+See the [Ansible Container install guide](http://docs.ansible.com/ansible-container/installation.html) for assistance.
 - A local copy of the ansible-container-examples repo:

     ```